fsharp/fslang-design/RFCs/FS-1028-Implement Async.StartImmediateAsTask.md

       task
 ```

-However real implementation should be a member since there is a need for optional CancellationToken parameter.
+However the real implementation should be a member rather than a function, since there is a need for optional **CancellationToken** parameter.

 # Drawbacks
 [drawbacks]: #drawbacks

-A possible drawback is that perhaps Async module is getting to crowded with a lot of similar functions.
+A possible drawback is that perhaps the **Async** module is getting too crowded with a lot of similar functions.

 # Alternatives
 [alternatives]: #alternatives